novant-io/novant-skyspark/readme.md

 Current values are configured using the `novantCur` tag on a point.
 Writable points use the `novantWrite` tag.
 Likewise histories use the `novantHis` tag.
-The value of these tags maps to the point ID for the Novant device, which will be in the format of `"s.{sourceId}.{pointId}"`.
+The value of these tags maps to the point ID for the Novant point, which will be in the format of `"s.{sourceId}.{pointId}"`.

     point